This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 An example can help illustrate the power of this concept.
 First, consider an architecture where services message each

-message "a new image has been uploaded to location X, please process that image" to service B. 6 months later,
+other directly.
+For example, service A might send the message a new image has been uploaded to location X, please process that image to service B. Six months later, you want to add a new service C to scan images for inappropriate

-you have to update service A to send an additional message "a new image has been uploaded to location X, please scan
+content.
+For this service to do its job, you have to update service A to send an additional message to service

 Now compare this to an event-driven architecture, where service A doesn’t have to know about the existence of other

 services at all.
-Service A merely publishes important events, such as "a new image has been uploaded to location X."
+Service A merely publishes important events, such as a new image has been uploaded to location X.

 you add service C, it can subscribe to the same event stream to start scanning images for inappropriate content—without